FarmYui/Crane-Engine/README.md

 Unfortunately the submodules are not maintained anymore so make sure to follow the vid i made to setup correctly the dependencies (to avoid headaches)

+update: turn on staticruntime in premakefile of yaml-cpp or it will give linking errors ;

 In the future obv i will try to remove the submodules and update them but i'm not going to do that any time soon